rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 You can get the entity/document PHPStan spotter rule from `symplify/phpstan-rules` [here](https://github.com/symplify/phpstan-rules/blob/4b7aa41072850f9875b45272d263be3f4a183f40/src/Rules/Doctrine/NoDocumentMockingRule.php#L21).

 Also, give a go to experimental [Rector rule](https://github.com/rectorphp/rector-phpunit/pull/629) that manages to change these mocks to entities.
-It's a real time-saver.
+It is a real time saver.

 <br>

-## Enjoy Automated Upgrade
+## Enjoy the Automated Upgrade

 We automated most of this work above, so you can let your agent handle the rest of the edge-cases.
 To get there, first enable the `phpunitCodeQuality` prepared set in your `rector.php`: